Agents of Discovery: Dataset and Task

 \subsection{Dataset}

 Jets are collimated sprays of particles that are important analysis objects at the LHC.
 The overwhelming majority of jets present in the data are initiated by light quarks and gluons.
 In anomaly detection contexts, these types of jets are commonly referred to as ``QCD jets'', to distinguish them from other jets that could be initiated by particles created via a different type of interaction.
 The R\&D dataset is a simulated dataset where each event contains exactly two jets.
 The dataset contains 1~000~000 QCD dijet events (background) and 100~000 $W'\to XY$, $X (\to qq)$, $Y(\to qq)$ events (signal).
 The masses of the new physics particles are $m_{W'}=3.5$~TeV, $m_X=500$~GeV and $m_Y=100$~GeV.
-The available features in the dataset are the dijet invariant mass ($m_{JJ}$), the invariant mass of the lighter jet, the difference between the invariant masses of the two jets, and the n-subjettiness ratios $\tau_{21}$ for both jets.
+The available features in the dataset are the dijet invariant mass ($m_{JJ}$), the invariant mass of the lighter jet, the difference between the invariant masses of the two jets, and the n-subjettiness ratios $\tau_{21}$ for both jets~\cite{Thaler_2011,Thaler_2012}.
+The distributions of these features are shown in Appendix~\ref{app:1d-distributions}.

-We provide the agent with two types of datasets, one representing data and one representing a pure background sample.
-In the signal-region (SR) setup, we define the SR as $m_{JJ}\in[3.3,3.7]~\mathrm{TeV}$ and emulate a rare signal by retaining only 1\,000 signal events overall, of which 772 fall into the SR. The mixed ``data'' sample in this setup consists of all SR events from the LHCO R\&D set, i.e.\ 121\,352 background events together with 772 signal events.
+We provide the agent with two types of datasets, one representing mixed data and one representing a pure background sample.
+In the main setup, where only data in the signal-region (SR) is used, we define the SR as $m_{JJ}\in[3.3,3.7]~\mathrm{TeV}$ and emulate a rare signal by retaining only 1\,000 signal events overall, of which 772 fall into the SR. The mixed ``data'' sample in this setup consists of all SR events from the LHCO R\&D set, i.e.\ 121\,352 background events together with 772 signal events.
 To supply a background-only reference in the same SR window without reusing any events, we draw 122\,124 background events from the CATHODE ``extra background'' release~\cite{Hallin:2021wme} and use these as the pure background sample.

 In the full-mass-range setup, no extra background sample is available.
 We therefore split the LHCO R\&D background into two disjoint halves: 499\,500 background events form the mixed ``data'' together with 500 signal events, and another 500\,000 background events serve as the background-only reference.